pyomeca/cocofest/README.md

 > This optimization was solved in 1.02 second on a computer with an AMD Ryzen Threadripper PRO 7965WXs x 48 processor. <br>
 > Additional information: frequency = 30Hz, n_shooting = 60, step = 0.033s, final time = 2s, integration = Collocation radau method, polynomial_order = 3, solver = IPOPT, simultaneous turn per optimization = 2.

-## Initital value problem
+## 🎯 Initial value problem ⏩

-You can also compute the models form initial value problem.
+The initial value problem feature enables forward nonlinear dynamic integration to simulate the model’s behavior from given initial state and controls (i.e., series of pulse trains).
+This also permits comparison between FES models without using optimal control methods.

-For that, use the IvpFes class to build the computed problem.
+For that, the IvpFes class is used to build the problem.

 ```python
 from cocofest import IvpFes, DingModelFrequencyWithFatigue